request-interop/interface/README-PSR-7.md

 (Cf. [ServerRequestInterface::getAttributes()](https://github.com/php-fig/http-message/blob/master/src/ServerRequestInterface.php#L202-L206)).

-RequestInterop does not provide a space for application-specific context.
+Request-Interop does not provide a space for application-specific context.
 It limits itself to the PHP superglobals and values calculated from them alone.

 ### Parsed Body vs `$input`

-Whereas _ServerRequestInterface_ comes down on one side regarding the ["parsed body"](https://www.php-fig.org/psr/psr-7/meta/#why-parsed-body-in-the-serverrequestinterface) type and structure, RequestInterop comes down on the opposite side.
+Whereas _ServerRequestInterface_ comes down on one side regarding the ["parsed body"](https://www.php-fig.org/psr/psr-7/meta/#why-parsed-body-in-the-serverrequestinterface) type and structure, Request-Interop comes down on the opposite side.

 The _ServerRequestInterface_ solution allows an array **or object** to be the "parsed body".
 Further, any object at all may be part of that "parsed body".
 This has the benefit of flexibility, in that anything at all may be parsed out the request body.
 The drawbacks are that it is ambiguous, difficult to typehint, and makes it easy to break expectations of the immutability otherwise promised by the interface.

-RequestInterop, on the other hand, restricts its corresponding `$input` property to an array whose values are nulls, scalars, or (recursively) arrays of nulls and scalars.
+Request-Interop, on the other hand, restricts its corresponding `$input` property to an array whose values are nulls, scalars, or (recursively) arrays of nulls and scalars.
 This eliminates any possibility of mutable elements contained in an otherwise readonly or immutable object, at the cost of disallowing objects and resources in the `$input`.
 This also provides consistency and comparability with the PHP superglobals.